Vehicle Exemptions from Medicaid Asset Limits

 If a Medicaid applicant has more than one vehicle, generally the more expensive one is determined to be exempt.
 However, some states allow a second vehicle as an exemption under certain conditions.

 In Florida, one vehicle is exempt, regardless of the value, age, or model.
 This means that a Medicaid applicant can own a classic or luxury car that is quite pricey and it be exempt.
 Furthermore, Florida allows a second vehicle as an asset exemption if it is older than 7 years old.
-However, this vehicle cannot be a luxury car nor can it be a classic car that is 25 years old or older.
+However, this vehicle cannot be a luxury nor classic car that is 25 years old or older.

 As another example of how vehicle exemption rules and value limits vary by state, in Indiana, there is no value limitation if the vehicle is used to transport the Medicaid applicant to / from medical care, work, or it is a modified vehicle that accommodates a disability.
 Another exception is if the vehicle is for a non-applicant spouse.
 If none of the above criteria is met, only $5,000 of the value of the car is exempt.
-(For state specific information, it is best for you to reach out to the Medicaid agency in the state in which you reside.
-Contact information by state is available here.)
+For state-specific information, it is best for one to reach out to their state Medicaid agency.

-Please note, this does not mean one should purchase an extremely expensive vehicle.
-This is because the Medicaid agency might consider the car an investment instead of a means of transportation, and unfortunately, if this were the case, the vehicle would not be exempt from Medicaid’s asset limit.
+Note that this does not mean one should purchase an extremely expensive vehicle.
+This is because the Medicaid agency might consider the car an investment instead of a means of transportation.
+If this were the case, the vehicle would not be exempt from Medicaid’s asset limit.

-As a general rule, one must exercise caution when spending down assets.
-This is because Medicaid has a look-back period in which all past asset transfers for 60-months (30-months in California) immediately preceding the date of one’s Medicaid application are scrutinized.
-If it is discovered that an applicant (or even his / her wife) has given away assets or sold them for less than fair market value, it is a violation of the look-back rule.
+One must exercise caution when spending down assets.
+Medicaid has a Look-Back Period in which all asset transfers for 60-months immediately preceding the date of one’s long-term care application are scrutinized.
+If an applicant (or their spouse) has given away assets or sold them for less than fair market value, it is a violation of the Look-Back Rule.
 Unfortunately, the penalty is a period of Medicaid disqualification.

 Determine Your Medicaid Eligibility